albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Edit Userpoint| Edit Userpoint
 ''''''''''''''''''''''''''''''''''

-Open the edit dialog for an userpoint.
-Only enabled if the selected object is an userpoint.
+Open the edit dialog for a userpoint.
+Only enabled if the selected object is a userpoint.
 See :ref:`userpoints-dialog-edit`.

 .. _move-userpoint: